layrc/it3038c-script/labs/lab7/README.md

 Lab 7

-I have created three different python scripts that edits pictures you have saved on your computer.
+I have created 3 different python scripts that edits pictures you have saved on your computer.

 Before you began:
 * Step 1: Make sure you have python installed